-But Birth of a Movement is also up against the constraints of the show it was made for—Al Jazeera’s Activate promises a focused, resolving narrative in under a half hour.
+But Birth of a Movement is also up against the constraints of the show it was made for: Al Jazeera’s Activate promises a focused, resolving narrative in under half an hour.

 So, watching the documentary, we see fantastic shots of hundreds of people marching on the streets carrying the colors of UNITA, but there is no discussion of the long and complicated history of this political party, turned rebel army, turned political party.

 In the lead up to the August elections, journalists in the country raised concerns about increased violent attacks carried out by both MPLA and UNITA supporters in the strategically important, symbolic provinces of Huambo and Benguela.
 Maka Angola’s António Capalandanda and Rafael Marques wrote that the lack of media coverage and dialogue at a societal level points to greater distrust between citizens and a climate of fear in front of the August 31st elections and its results.

 Two months on, UNITA has continued to dispute the results of the August election through official channels.
 But not much is being said about efforts to acknowledge past violence.
 Christopher Pycroft puts this violence in some perspective: